William Widdrington, 4th Baron Widdrington: Background

 Widdrington was the son of William Widdrington, 3rd Baron Widdrington, by the Honourable Alethea Fairfax, daughter of Charles Fairfax, 5th Viscount Fairfax of Emley, and succeeded to his father's title and estates in 1695.
 His family was staunchly Roman Catholic and he was educated at a Jesuit college in Paris.
 He became a supporter of the Stuart claim to the Crowns of England, Scotland, and Ireland.

 Political activity

 Widdrington took part in the Jacobite rising of 1715, and with two of his brothers was taken prisoner after the Battle of Preston.
 Along with Henry Oxburgh he counselled the commander of the English rising Thomas Forster to seek what terms he could from the army commander Charles Wills.
 He was convicted of high treason and condemned to death, but was reprieved after an intervention by his wife, Catherine Graham.

-Although his title and estates were forfeited, he was not executed but was allowed to retire to Bath.
+Although his title and estates were forfeited, he was not executed and was allowed to retire to Bath.